Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Numerical experiments in real-world social contact networks

-From Fig.~\ref{fig:I_evolution}, we observe that almost all averaged curves rise to a high point and peaked around $t=50 - 60$ when all individuals are either infected or vaccinated.
-Since the vaccination process takes place in a relatively short period (a week), we suppose the infected individuals are not detected in real-time.
+From Fig.~\ref{fig:I_evolution}, we observe that almost all averaged curves rise to a high point and peak around $t=50 - 60$ when all individuals are either infected or vaccinated.
+Since the vaccination process takes place in a relatively short period (a week), we suppose that the infected individuals are not detected in real-time.
 As a consequence, a student can be vaccinated after being infected by the virus, leading to vaccine failure.
 This fact emphasizes the importance of the vaccination strategy chosen.
-What can be clearly observed in Fig.~\ref{fig:I_evolution} is the decreasing of the infected number, according to the vaccination strategy in the order of free (no vaccination) $\rightarrow$ random $\rightarrow$ background $\rightarrow$ assimilated (DA).
-This order is globally consistent, regardless of time.
-In the first place, all vaccination strategies manage to significantly reduce the number of infected and delay virus propagation, compared to the free simulation (green curve).
-In terms of maximum infected numbers, for all three cases, the peak value reduced in average $26\%, 34\%, 34\%, 40\%$ and $37\%$, respectively for random, background with highest degree, background with highest centrality, assimilated with highest degree and assimilated with highest centrality.
+What can be clearly observed from Fig.~\ref{fig:I_evolution} is the decreasing infected number according to the vaccination strategy in the order of free (no vaccination) $\rightarrow$ random $\rightarrow$ background $\rightarrow$ assimilated (DA).
+This order is globally consistent regardless of time.
+First, all vaccination strategies manage to significantly reduce the number of infected and delay virus propagation compared to the free simulation (green curve).
+In terms of maximum infected number, for all three cases, the peak value is reduced on average by $26\%, 34\%, 34\%, 40\%$ and $37\%$, respectively for random, background with highest degree, background with highest centrality, assimilated with highest degree and assimilated with highest centrality.
 All other strategies are dominated by the assimilated curves, especially when proceeding with the highest degree strategy.
-The difference, in particular between background and assimilated curves, can be more significant if working with large-scale networks.
-On the other hand, for background-network-based strategies, a growth of maximum infected number against prior error level is noticed in Table.~\ref{table:2} while the results based on assimilated networks remain robust.
+The difference, in particular between background and assimilated curves, is more significant when working with large-scale networks.
+On the other hand, for background-network-based strategies, a growth of maximum infected number against prior error level is noticed in Table~\ref{table:2} while the results based on assimilated networks remain robust.
 This fact promotes the use of data assimilation on network data when prior error level can not be precisely specified.
-We remind that the missing nodes at each time step are generated independently with no temporal correlation, explaining why reasonably good results can be obtained with $70\%$ missing nodes.
-In summary, numerical results show that the DA-based real-time updating of networks improve the impact of vaccination considerably, resulting in reducing virus spread. \\
+We note that the missing nodes at each time step are generated independently with no temporal correlation, explaining why reasonably good results can be obtained with $70\%$ missing nodes.
+In summary, numerical results show that the DA-based real-time updating of networks considerably improves the impact of vaccination, resulting in reducing virus spread. \\